faalihyusa/Classification-of-Diabetes-Student-using-Machine-Learning/README.md

-# Diabetes Analysis with Machine Learning
+# Classification of Diabetes Student using Machine Learning

 Diabetes analysis with machine learning involves using a dataset of patients with diabetes and building models that can predict whether a patient has diabetes or not based on certain features.
 The dataset usually contains features such as age, BMI, blood pressure, insulin levels, and glucose levels.

 # README